Degree Requirements

 This committee advises the student on academic matters and is the examining committee for the master's comprehensive and/or thesis defense examinations.

-COMMITTEE CHAIR — A tenured or tenure-track faculty member serves as the chair of the student's graduate committee and acts as a channel of communication within the degree-granting department.
+COMMITTEE CHAIR — A tenured or tenure-track faculty member or approved research faculty (see Research Faculty as Committee Chair) serves as the chair of the student's graduate committee and acts as a channel of communication within the degree-granting department.
 In the event that the student does not select a chair of their graduate committee within the first (1st) term of attendance as a master’s student, the department head will appoint a temporary advisor.
 This advisor will advise the student until a tenured or tenure-track faculty member is selected as the graduate committee chair.

 CO-CHAIR — A co-chair is not required.
 If a student elects to have a co-chair serve on their committee, they may choose one of the following committee compositions:

 COMMITTEE COMPOSITION — Master's committees should be formed in the best interest of the student.
 For a research master's (i.e. those with a thesis or a research paper) a master’s committee is composed of a minimum of three (3) members.
 The majority of the committee and the committee chair should be from the degree-granting academic unit or be affiliated with the academic unit.
 The chair must hold a master's or doctoral degree and sufficient expertise to supervise student work.
 For a professional master's (i.e. those with a professional paper or course-based) the graduate committee can be one faculty member from the degree-granting academic unit and upon matriculation each student should be assigned at least one faculty advisor.
 The graduate committee chair and the academic unit head recommend the committee composition to The Graduate School.
 Final approval of committee composition rests with The Graduate School.
-See Graduate Program of Study or Committee forms.
+The committee is set via the Graduate Committee process in MyInfo.

 EXPECTED ROLES OF COMMITTEE MEMBERS